IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/04-nodered-2.png)

-The deployment takes a couple of minutes to complete, so you might want to move on to [Part 2](#2-build-the-business-service) and start the creation of your business service and return later to complete the setup of your frontend.
+The deployment takes a couple of minutes to complete, so you might want to move on to [Part 2](#2-build-the-business-service) to create your business service and return later to complete the setup of the frontend service.

 Once the deployment successfully completed and the app is awake, click 'Visit App URL' (1).